 Despite anti-abortion laws on the books, women and girls are still going to have unwanted pregnancies in our communities, regardless of their religion or lack of religion.
 Did you know that 60 percent of women who have abortions have already had at least one child, and that they pursue an abortion often for economic reasons?
 Economics is a major factor in abortion cases.
 Wealthy women, regardless of the laws, will still have access to safe, discreet abortions if they find themselves in such a situation.
 But it is the less fortunate, poor women who are left without assistance in an unwanted pregnancy, and if they become desperate in places where abortion is illegal, women will find other methods of taking care of the situation – coat hangers in alleys are the path that some will take, and we will lose women’s lives in the process.

 I realize that it may be a new concept for some of you to consider abortion as an act of love, but I believe a large majority of pro-choice advocates base their viewpoint on compassion.
 Democrats don’t want more abortions.
 They want to prevent the unwanted pregnancy to begin with by providing comprehensive sex ed and free contraception.
-Moreover, they want to lift people out of poverty so that women who get pregnant unexpectedly will be more able to keep the baby or bring it to full term and give it up for adoption.
+Moreover, they want to lift people out of poverty so that women who get pregnant unexpectedly will be more able to keep the baby or, if they choose, bring it to full term and give it up for adoption.

 Keep in mind that we are a country of 330 million people with numerous religious beliefs, cultures, and sexual preferences.
 But certain evangelical groups, especially those who are hostile towards abortion clinics, impose their beliefs on others, and those religious beliefs spill over into politics.
 Many of these groups promote single-issue voting – with abortion as the most important issue they consider when selecting a candidate.